-Top 10 upcoming PC games exclusives not coming to consoles
+Top 10 upcoming PC-only games not coming to consoles

 Published By: Newnight

 This one is among the ones in our Top 10 upcoming PC games list that is most recently revealed.
 This is a follow-up game of the popular survival horror game The Forest.
 Sons of the Forest is set to one-up the previous game in everything: scarier monsters, better crafting options, better fighting controls, better environments, and even better graphics.
-With an original release date of May 20, 2022, the game’s release was moved back to October.
+With an original release date of May 20, 2022, the game’s release was moved back to October, then now slated for a February 2023.

 Developed By: Relic Entertainment